SaiprasadKrishnamurthy/predmod/README.md

 The fields are defined in the JSON above.

+## Modelling Algorithms supported
+** feedforward, bayesian, rbfnetwork, svm, som, pnn, neat, epl ** modelType in the configuration JSON reflects this.

+Whenever the model is changed, you must retrain and rebuild the model.

 ## To build the app
 * Git clone
 * Do a mvn clean install